SarahMcN25/fundamentals/README.md

 - ylim sets the limits on the y-axis from bottom to top.
 - grid displays the plot on a grid.
 - show is used to call and display the histogram.
+- savefig is also used here to create a png for this figure.

 <br>